-The tests of $H_{01}''$ and $H_{02}''$ can be carried out simply by testing the dependence between two concatenated categorical variables, one with $d^2$ categories and the other with $d^4$ categories. \end{example}

-Note that our hypothesis test of identifiability is performed without fitting the BLESS model to data, and can serve as a first-step sanity check in real data analysis.
+Since our hypothesis test of identifiability can be performed without fitting the BLESS model, it can serve as a first-step sanity check in real data analysis.
 In a similar spirit but for a different purpose when studying the Gaussian Latent Tree Models, \cite{shiers2016gltm} proposed to test certain covariance structures of variables to determine the goodness of fit before fitting the model to data.
-To the author's best knowledge, there has not been previous formal statistical approaches to directly \emph{testing the identifiability} of multidimensional latent variable models.
-Our test of identifiability of the BLESS model is enabled by the discovery of the nontrivial blessing of dependence phenomenon and may inspire future relevant hypothesis testing approaches in other latent variable models.
+To the author's best knowledge, there has not been previous formal approaches to directly {testing the identifiability} of multidimensional latent variable models.
+Our test is enabled by the discovery of the blessing of dependence phenomenon and may inspire future relevant hypothesis testing approaches in other latent variable models.